mmd44/ws-mobile/README.md

 #### Install

-Built the KMM for a physical device or simulator iOS device from the root of this module using:
+Build the KMM for a physical device or simulator iOS device from the root of this module using:
 ```kotlin
 ./gradlew packForIphone
 ```